 The Research Foundation encourages employees to fulfill their civic responsibilities by voting.
-If an employee is unable to vote in a statewide election during his or her non-working hours, the Research Foundation will grant up to two hours of paid time off to vote.
-Employees must request time off to vote from their supervisor at least two working days prior to election day so that CSULB Research Foundation Employee Handbook necessary time off to vote can be scheduled at the beginning or end of the work shift, whichever provides the least disruption to normal work operations.
+If an employee is unable to vote in a statewide election during his or her non-working hours, the Research Foundation will grant up to two (2) hours of paid time off to vote.
+Employees must request time off to vote from their supervisor at least two (2) working days prior to election day.
+The time off to vote must be scheduled at the beginning or end of the work shift, whichever provides the least disruption to normal work operations.

-Employees must submit a voter's receipt on the first working day following the election in order to qualify for paid time off.
+Employees must submit a voter's receipt on the first working day following the election in order to qualify for the paid time off.